-The foundation training year will replace the current pre-registration training year from July 2021.
+The foundation training year replaced the pre-registration training year from July 2021.

 These changes are part of the implementation of the new standards for the initial education and training of pharmacists we published in January 2021.

 We are currently working with Health Education England (HEE), NHS Education Scotland (NES) and Health Education and Improvement Wales (HEIW), pharmacy schools and other key organisations to gradually implement changes to the foundation training year over the coming years.

 The full set of learning outcomes for the foundation year [PDF 929 KB] include outcomes to enable annotation as an independent prescriber at the point of registration.
 We recognise that independent prescribing cannot be introduced immediately.

 We have developed an interim version of the learning outcomes, [PDF 223 KB] applicable to the 2022/23 and 2023/24 cohorts, which will not require trainees to train as independent prescribers during their foundation training year.
 The interim learning outcomes describe the knowledge, skills and attributes a trainee must demonstrate by the end of their foundation training year.
 These interim learning outcomes apply for all settings and sectors from July 2021.